-- 2.A.2) The "General Tasks" described after Phase VI (Construction), and any additional services that may be authorized pursuant to Article 4.D., and shall be performed by the CM as principal. - 2.A.3) An assigned COUNTY Public Works Project Manager will be the CM's contact in securing COUNTY direction and for arranging the necessary meetings with COUNTY or other County Departments and obtaining the approvals required by COUNTY. - 2.A.4) The CM shall create a log of all COUNTY, A/E and CM generated changes resulting from meetings and communications from COUNTY.
-This log shall be kept throughout the entire design process and submitted to COUNTY every two (2) months. - 2.A.5) The term "written" or "in writing" may be either electronic or hard copy documentation, unless otherwise stated or directed by COUNTY.
+- 2.A.2) An assigned COUNTY Public Works Project Manager will be the A/E's contact in securing COUNTY direction and for arranging the necessary meetings with COUNTY or other County Departments and obtaining the approvals required by COUNTY. - 2.A.3) The A/E shall create a log of all COUNTY and A/E generated design changes resulting from meetings and communications from COUNTY.
+This log shall be kept throughout the entire design process and submitted to COUNTY every two (2) months. - 2.A.4) The A/E shall facilitate a site investigation, including subsurface investigations or geotechnical exploration of the subsurface conditions of the site, for the purpose of identifying conditions at the site which might adversely affect the achievement of the proposed design. - 2.A.4) a.
+A subsurface investigation report was done before the existing building was constructed & shall be available to the A/E. - 2.A.5) The term "written" or "in writing" may be either electronic or hard copy documentation, unless otherwise stated or directed by COUNTY.